ChuckBV/ms24-attraction-and-trap-suppression/README.md

-# Attraction, trap suppression by NOW mesos
+# Attraction and trap suppression by high-rate NOW dispensers with one or two components

 ***Repository*** github.com/ChuckBV/ms22-attraction-and-trap-suppression